Skip to content

 Students may pay their tuition by the following methods:

-• On the Web through your MyMav account (Immediate posting)
+• On the Web through your MyMav account (immediate posting).

 • By cash and/or check made payable to UTA.
-If paying by check, please include your 10 digit MyMav ID number on the check.
+If paying by check, please include your 10-digit MyMav ID number on the check.
 You may mail your check to the following address:

-UTA Student Accounts
+UTA Student Accounts Box 19649 Arlington, TX 76019

 Your required payment must be posted to your Registration Account prior to 11:59 p.m.
 CT on the Payment Due Date to avoid withdrawal for non-payment.
 If your account is being paid by a third party, payment must be made by the tuition deadline or you may be subject to being cancelled for non-payment.